Raimbek-pro/AcrossALA_policy/README.md

 I do not use cookies or any tracking technologies in our app.

 Children’s Privacy
-Across ALA is designed to be family-friendly and is suitable for users of all ages.
-I do not knowingly collect personal information from children .
+ I do not  collect personal information from children .

 Changes to This Privacy Policy
 I may update our privacy policy .
 Any changes will be communicated to you via https://www.instagram.com/raiymcf/.